open-pete/Log-Writer/doc/CPP_Styleguide.md

 ##Declaration and implementation
 - every class, with all his functions and attributes is declarated in a header-file
 - all functions except for getters and setters are implemented in a *.cpp - file
-- all structs and constants are defined in the Types.h - file
+- if structs and constants do not directly belong to a class define them in the Types.h - file

 ##OOP (object - oriented - programming)
 - Information - hiding